-A carrier signalling mode in E1 transmission where signalling bits are not used.
-CCS typically separates user data from signalling information.
-A signalling channel is used to provide signalling for all other user data channels in the system.
+Common Channel Signaling.
+A carrier signaling mode in E1 transmission where signaling bits are not used.
+CCS typically separates user data from signaling information.
+A signaling channel is used to provide signaling for all other user data channels in the system.